mariamhergnyan/PointNet/README.md

 # 3D Object Classification with PointNet

-This is a project for Neural Networks and Deep Learning course.
 The original paper used for inspiration is from the following link: https://arxiv.org/abs/1612.00593 The data can be downloaded from the following link: https://modelnet.cs.princeton.edu/